Dilip Ghosh (politician): Personal life

 Ghosh comes from the economically backward areas of Jungle Mahals and belongs to the Bengali Sadgop caste.
-Ghosh is unmarried and has no children.
+Ghosh is married to Rinku Majumdar, a fellow party leader, in an intimate ceremony on April 18, 2025.

 Political career

 Ghosh started his political journey as a volunteer or "Pracharak" of Rashtriya Swayamsevak Sangh (RSS) in 1984.
 He was the in-charge of RSS in Andaman and Nicobar Islands from 1999 to 2007, and worked as an assistant to former RSS chief K. S. Sudarshan.
-In 2014, Ghosh was loaned into BJP and was appointed as the General Secretary of the West Bengal unit.
-In 2015, Ghosh was appointed as West Bengal State President of the BJP.
+In 2014, Ghosh was loaned into BJP and was appointed the General Secretary of the West Bengal unit.
+In 2015, Ghosh was appointed West Bengal State President of the BJP.

-Ghosh made his electoral debut in 2016 contesting the West Bengal Legislative Assembly from Kharagpur Sadar,He won in the Kharagpur Sadar constituency of Paschim Medinipur district by defeating his nearest rival Gyan Singh Sohanpal, an Indian National Congress candidate.
+Ghosh made his electoral debut in 2016 contesting the West Bengal Legislative Assembly from Kharagpur Sadar.
+He won in the Kharagpur Sadar constituency of Paschim Medinipur district by defeating his nearest rival Gyan Singh Sohanpal, an Indian National Congress candidate.
 Gyan Singh Sohanpal of Congress had won the Kharagpur Sadar assembly seat seven times in a row from 1982 to 2011.

 In September 2016, Ghosh went for a seven-day trip to the US, to highlight oppression of the Hindus in West Bengal and infiltration of Muslims from Bangladesh; other speakers in the programme were Subramanian Swamy and Hukum Singh.
 He delivered the lecture to the greater Hindu Community in USA, New Jersey & New York.
 The program was organized by the US based Hindu Groups.